Planet

 The main advantages of cryptocurrencies are fast international transfers, low fees, and the ability to control your funds without intermediaries.
 Many see cryptocurrencies as an investment tool, but due to high volatility, they can bring both profits and losses.

-Cryptocurrency fraud in Dubai is a form of deception that exploits the popularity of digital assets to extract money or valuable data from people.
+Crypto fraud in Dubai is a type of deception that exploits the popularity of digital assets to get money or valuable information from people.
 Amid the rapid growth of interest in crypto investments in the UAE and the relative anonymity of transactions, such schemes find fertile ground even in a financially developed and technologically advanced jurisdiction like Dubai.

-Popular forms of fraud include fake crypto exchanges, pump-and-dump schemes, fake blockchain startup projects, phishing via WhatsApp and Telegram, as well as investment “clubs” offering fixed income.
+Popular forms of fraud include fake crypto exchanges, securities fraud, pump-and-dump schemes and fake blockchain startup projects.
+They also include the old-fashioned ponzi schemes using crypto assets, phishing via WhatsApp and Telegram, and investment “clubs” offering fixed income.

 Despite the fact that regulatory authorities of the UAE, including the Dubai Virtual Assets Regulatory Authority (VARA), are tightening control over crypto assets, fraudsters are still actively exploiting legal and technical loopholes.
-It is important for users to exercise maximum caution, verify companies’ licences, and not fall for promises of quick profits.
+As such, users need to exercise maximum caution, verify companies’ licences, and not fall for promises of quick profits.

 Types of crypto-fraud in Dubai